For details of the local fruit farmers, see the relevant part of the Local Food Directory.

 |Beans, beetroot, capsicum, carrot, cucumber, eggplant, garlic, potatoes, pumpkin, radish, rhubarb, rocket, spinach, tomatoes and zucchini.|

-There are a further 6 local farmers who are specialised:
+Finally, there are a further 4 local farmers who are specialised:

 - Pumpkins and herbs: Weeping Grevillea Nursery.